2bytes/8k/README.md

   -addr string
             set the bind address
   -html string
-            set the path to the index html template file for the frontend (default "/frontend/index.html") -https
+            set the path to the index html template file for the frontend to override the embedded html -https
             enable TLS
   -mb int